Casehero

 a.) right after it announces the leveraged recap?

-b.) when it completes the issuance of SEK 4 billion in debt?
+b.) when it complete the issuance of SEK 4 billion in debt?

 Not the questions you were looking for?
 Submit your own questions & get answers.